Rudolf Steiner School Kings Langley: School Lessons

 The Waldorf curriculum offers many subjects which are not usually included in state schools.
 These subjects are main lesson, gardening, handwork, pottery, woodwork, metalwork, painting and drawing, sponsor lesson and Eurythmy.

 Main Lesson is usually the first lesson of the day for all classes, up until class 12, which covers a number of different topics depending on which class you attend.
 A typical main lesson could last about 2–4 weeks.

 Gardening is an outdoor lesson which introduces some agricultural education into the school's curriculum.
 This lesson is done from classes 3 to 6.

-Handwork is part of the craft lessons, and teaches young students how to knit, crochet and varied forms of sowing.
+Handwork is part of the craft lessons, and teaches young students how to knit, crochet and varied forms of sewing.
 This lesson is introduced to classes 1 to 8.

 Pottery is an art lesson where pupils can learn how to work with clay and design ceramic projects.
 The school has its own separate building for this subject which also houses a kiln.
 Pottery is introduced from class 4.

 Woodwork and Metalwork are both lessons where pupils can develop their practical skills using hand and machine tools.
 Metal work contains more hazardous machines, so it is only introduced from class 9 onwards.

 Painting and drawing are introduced to pupils from a young age.
 In the higher classes, more materials are introduced like acrylic and oil paints, charcoal and pastels.